drewgu9/pydproc/README.md

 ## Installation

-Pydproc can be installed using pip:
+Pydproc can be installed using pip3:

     pip3 install pydproc